 "For as long as I can remember, I have had a role model: my grandfather, Michael Silverberg.
 In 1965, Michael moved to Jackson, Mississippi, where he became active in the civil rights movement.
 He later fought for better health care for people suffering from mental illness, serving as the president of the National Alliance for the Mentally Ill in New York.
 My grandfather’s story has offered a lesson that has stayed with me—that when I see injustice, I should become part of the solution.
 That is why I am an activist today.
 California Common Cause’s Student Activist Training gave me so much insight into being a better activist.
 The panels offered at the training taught me about how to lead a successful campaign, how to effectively use social media for advocacy, and how to attract receptive audiences for events.
 I will use what I learned from these panels in some of the projects I will be working on over the next year, such as running events that bring advocacy organizations together.
 I also know that I now have a group of energized activists that I can turn to for input and support as I work on these projects.
 That is an invaluable gift." - Cameron Silverberg, Senior at University of California, Berkeley

 "I learned so much over the course of three eye-opening, inspiring days about the injustices and issues in our existing democracy, and I feel prepared to take a stand." - Sandra Luo, Freshman at University of California, San Diego

-7th Annual Student Activist Training: July 28th-30th at California State University, Sacramento
+8th Annual Student Activist Training: July 13th-15th at California State University, San Marcos

 - Are you a current student?
 Contact Helen Grieco if you live in Northern or Central CA, and Sylvia Moore if you live in Southern CA.